koushikkhan/koushikkhan.github.io_test/_posts/2023-03-22-bash-commands-for-cloud-part-1.md

 `-s` flag is used for showing the allocated sizes of the files

-You can definitely combine multiple flags together just by putting the next to each other like below and obviously you will get the combined effect of them
+You can definitely combine multiple flags together just by putting them next to each other like below and obviously you will get the combined effect of them